toodev/DownloadManager/Pods/Pods-acknowledgements.markdown

 including GHUnit and Andrew Donoho's Reachability class.
 Please consult their respective headers for the terms of their individual licenses.

+## MKStoreKit

+MKStoreKit uses MIT Licensing And so all of my source code can
+                           be used royalty-free into your app.
+Just make sure that you don’t remove the copyright notice from the source code if you make your app open source and in the about page.

 ## Reachability

 Copyright (c) 2011, Tony Million.